Find Affordable College Courses

 Athens, GA

-Our 2023 rankings named University of Georgia the most popular school in Georgia for foreign languages and linguistics students working on their bachelor’s degree.
-UGA is a very large public school located in the city of Athens.
+Our analysis found University of Georgia to be the most popular school for foreign languages and linguistics students who want to pursue a bachelor’s degree in Georgia.
+UGA is a fairly large public school located in the medium-sized city of Athens.

 Women make up 64% of the foreign languages and linguistics majors at the school.